WhoisAbel/Android-Design-Patterns/README.md

 # Android-Design-Patterns
-you will learn how to build an Android app using the Model-View-ViewModel presentation architecture pattern, including testing and data binding.
+you will learn how to build an Android app using the Model-View-ViewModel presentation architecture pattern.
 After this tutorial you will know what MVVM is and what design patterns in general are.

 Technologies: